venkatesh87/asianfusion.online/README.md

 ### EBS Instance Upgrade

-Whenever you update one the following ElasticBeanstalk configurations, you will need to terminate the environment and re-deploy.
+Whenever you update one the following Elastic Beanstalk configurations, you will need to terminate the environment and re-deploy.
 * `ec2SecurityGroups`
 * `elbSecurityGroups`
 * `iamInstanceProfile`